 Leukaemia Foundation Research Unit

-The Leukaemia Foundation Research Unit has a simple goal – to find cures for blood cancers and related disorders and to deliver the benefits to patients as quickly as possible.
+The goal is simple.
+Find cures for blood cancers and related disorders and deliver the benefits to people quickly.

 Established in 1992, the Unit is located at the Queensland Institute of Medical Research (QIMR) on the Royal Brisbane Hospital campus.
-This enables the laboratory to draw on other world-class research at the QIMR, one of the largest medical research institutes in the southern hemisphere, and first-rate facilities at surrounding hospitals.
+This enables the laboratory to draw on other world-class research at the insitute, one of the largest in the southern hemisphere, and on first-rate facilities at surrounding hospitals.

 - explore the basic causes of these diseases